DCODE-GROUP/laravel-activity-log/README.md

 ```

 Normally a model with have the field `name` `title` or `label`.
 This package can work this out in most cases.
 However if you have a none standard field used to name a model you can use the below method to customise the label for the model.
+If no label is found then a `ModelLabelNotDefinedException` exception will be thrown.

 ```php
 public function getActivityLogModelLabel(): string